thkoch2001/tvlfyi_depot/docs/REVIEWS.md

 Every time you create a new commit the change hook will insert a unique `Change-Id` tag into the commit message.
-Once you are satisfied with the state of your commit and want to submit it for review, you push it to a git ref called `refs/for/master`.
-This designates the commits as changelists (CLs) targeted for the `master` branch.
+Once you are satisfied with the state of your commit and want to submit it for review, you push it to a git ref called `refs/for/canon`.
+This designates the commits as changelists (CLs) targeted for the `canon` branch.

 ```
 Example:
 git commit -m 'docs(REVIEWS): Fixed all the errors in the reviews docs'
-git push origin HEAD:refs/for/master
+git push origin HEAD:refs/for/canon
 ```

 TIP: Every individual commit will become a separate change.
 We do not merge